-Admission Requirements:
+Admission requirements:

-- General college admission requirements: high school credits in English, math, biological sciences, basic competence in computer and word processing; - Program requirements: demonstrated knowledge of the field of recreation, interview with admissions counselor and ARM program director; - Prior to fieldwork experience: liability insurance, CPR certification. - A criminal record background check is the responsibility of the student and may be required for practicum and internship experience at the request of an agency.
+- General college admission requirements: high school credits in English, math, biological sciences, basic competence in computer and word processing; - Program requirements: demonstrated knowledge of the field of recreation, interview with admissions counselor and ARMC program director;

+Prior to fieldwork experience: students must provide evidence of liability insurance, CPR certification.

+A criminal background check is the responsibility of the student and may be required for practicum and internship experience at the request of an agency.